Jakub Miszczuk

 Jakub Miszczuk (born 6 August 1990) is a Polish former professional footballer who played as a goalkeeper.

 Career

 Miszczuk started his career with Polish III liga side Arka Nowa Sól.
-In early 2010, he joinedWarta Poznań in the Polish second tier.
+In early 2010, he joined Warta Poznań in the Polish second tier.
 In 2010, Miszczuk moved to top-flight club Śląsk Wrocław.
 Before the second half of the 2010–11 season, he signed for Zagłębie Sosnowiec in the Polish third tier.
 In 2012, he joined another Ekstraklasa outfit Lech Poznań.

 Before the second half of the 2012–13 season, Miszczuk signed for Arka Gdynia in the Polish second tier, where he made 35 first-team appearances.
 On 28 March 2013, he debuted for Arka Gdynia during a 3–1 win over Kolejarz Stróże.
 In 2016, Miszczuk signed for Polish top flight outfit Ruch Chorzów.